 Beacon Tarn is one of my favourite places in the Lake District.
 Surrounded by a series of low lying hills and views across to the higher Coniston fells makes the tranquil waters of Beacon Tarn a genuine hidden gem.
 Visit it at any time of the year.

 Nestling within the low lying fells is the delectable Beacon Tarn, a personal favourite.
-Tranquil waters and views across the southern giants offer the perfect backdrop for those with a photographic bent or an ornithologists eye.
+Tranquil waters and views across the southern fells offer the perfect backdrop for those with a photographic bent or an ornithologists eye.
 Similar to the Dunnerdale Fells, over in the next valley, Woodland Fell is a place to linger and explore.
 I have been recently tempted in to its cooling waters of Beacon Tarn.

 I was inexorably drawn to the highest point at Blawith Knott which, coupled with Beacon tarn, makes an obvious focus for the walk.
 However the paths themselves do not necessarily help plan a walk.
 This is because most of the paths have resulted to the meandering of sheep and not more purposeful humans.
 I would urge any visitor to choose your own sheep track and accept that it may just disappear into the bracken.

 Woodland Fell and Beacon Tarn are one of my favourite 25 walks in the Lake District.